On the day of the MOT test

 - Bring your own sanitiser and/ or wipes to clean and sanitise all internal surfaces after the test

-If you are late for your appointment
+If you are late for your MOT test

-Vehicle damaged during the test
+Vehicle damaged during the MOT test

-If your vehicle is damaged during the test, you should report it as possible to the centre manager who will inspect the damage.
+If your vehicle is damaged during the test, you should report it as soon as possible to the centre manager who will inspect the damage.
 If the vehicle has already left the premises the centre manager will arrange a time for you to return with the vehicle for inspection.

 You will be given a claim form which you should then send to the centre manager along with three quotes showing the cost of repairing the damage.